-The information on future operating intentions of the New Zealand Fire Service Commission for the year ending 30 June 2015 contained in this Statement of Performance Expectations 2014-2015 has been prepared in accordance with sections 141 and 142 of the Crown Entities Act 2004.
+The information on future operating intentions of the New Zealand Fire Service Commission for the year ending 30 June 2016 contained in this Statement of Performance Expectations 2015-2016 has been prepared in accordance with sections 149C and 149E of the Crown Entities Act 2004 as amended in 2013.

-As members of the Fire Service Commission we acknowledge that, in signing this statement, we are responsible for the information contained in this Statement of Performance Expectations 2014-2015.
+As members of the Fire Service Commission we acknowledge that, in signing this statement, we are responsible for the information contained in this Statement of Performance Expectations 2015-2016.